Custom Web Software Development

 using the named-color palettes

 The RGB_Calc Class can interpret named colors, as well as color-models, when using an “auditing” calculator.
-It comes packaged with nine named-color database files included: ANSI, Brewer, common, Crayola, CSS, Material Design, OpenOffice, universal, & X11.
+It comes packaged with nine named-color database files included: ANSI, Brewer, CorelD, Crayola, CSS, Material Design, OpenOffice, universal, & X11; plus a Pantonic database file generator for Pantone® colors support (git the source data from GitHub).
 The palette file format can come in two formatting flavors: JavaScript & JSON.
 The JavaScript-formatted palette-files can be hard-loaded using an HTML <script> tag in your web-page; while the JSON-formatted palette-files can be loaded from a server using HTTP.
 The RGB_Calc package comes with a basic JavaScript function (SoftMoon.WebWare.loadPalettes()) to load JSON palettes from a server as well as a basic PHP file for the server’s color_palettes/ folder “index” that are designed to work together.
 (Note that the name of this folder can be changed but it must end with a folder-separator / — see: SoftMoon.colorPalettes_defaultPath) (Note also that the PHP “index” file may be replaced with one in any programming language, or even a static text file!)
 You can simply add/remove palette files (they must have the extension: .palette.json) from the server’s color_palettes/ folder without having to modify any HTML, JavaScript, or PHP code (if you use a static text file for the “index”, you will have to keep it manually updated); the “qualifying” palette files in the folder will be loaded.
 Without a server, the palette files must be loaded via HTML <script> tags in the JavaScript flavor.

 You can also create your own named-color palettes, and an instructional file to do so is included in the color_palettes/ folder.
 As a special note, your palettes can have their own .config values for the calculator that interprets them, and this should be a simple object containing the properties and their settings you desire, the same as you pass into the calculator or custom-color-objects constructors (not an object-properties-descriptor formatted for .config.stack()).
 You may want to pay attention to them if you use a “non-standard” configuration.
 All palettes use inputAsFactor=false and hueAngleUnit='deg' by default, regardless of whatever the current calculator’s .config values are.
 Remember, simply using unit-qualifiers in your palette’s color specs may alleviate the need for any .config values.
 In particular, your individual palettes may want to control the default Hue-angle-unit, input-as-factors, input-as-short-hex, default Alpha values, or whether to allow add-on Alpha values.
 Configuration values for palettes are by default limited to the above list of properties, since normally the other calculator configuration settings are not Palette-specific, but your implementation may add (or remove) properties from this list.
 There is no reason you couldn’t, for example, create a system that uses your own custom Color-objects as return-data from the calculator, and your individual Palettes may want to specify which “Factory” to choose.
 You can control which .config properties are allowed in a Palette through the array at SoftMoon.WebWare.Palette.configProps by adding/removing string-names of the specific properties.